Karla Navas: Early life

-Junior
+Junior gymnastics career

 2018

 Navas made her international debut at the Pacific Rim Championships where she finished seventh in the all-around.
 She next competed at the Junior Pan American Championships, where she helped Panama finish seventh as team; Navas finished fifteenth in the all-around.
 In October Navas competed at the Junior South American Championships where she placed eleventh in the all-around.

 2019

 Navas was selected to compete at the inaugural Junior World Championships alongside Hillary Heron.
 Together they finished twenty-third as a team.
 Individually Navas finished 47th in the all-around.
 Navas ended the season competing at the Junior South American Championships.
 She placed sixth in the all-around and helped Panama place third as a team.
 During event finals she placed first on uneven bars, fourth on vault, and fifth on balance beam.

-Senior
+Senior gymnastics career

 2020–21

 Navas became age-eligible for senior competition in 2020; however most competitions were canceled or postponed in 2020 due to the global COVID-19 pandemic.
 Therefore Navas did not compete that year.
 She returned to competition at the 2021 Pan American Championships where she helped Panama place fourth as a team and individually she placed seventh in the all-around.
 During event finals she placed fourth on vault and sixth on balance beam.